jackiehjm/stx-docs/doc/source/deploy_install_guides/current/access_starlingx_openstack.rst

 OpenStack CLI commands
 **********************

-Access OpenStack CLI commands for the StarlingX OpenStack Cloud Application using the :command:`openstack` command, for example:
+Access OpenStack CLI commands for the StarlingX OpenStack cloud application using the :command:`openstack` command.
+For example:

 ::